Infrastructure Engineer

 What we’re looking for

-Advanced knowledge of Microsoft 365 (Entra, Intune, Exchange) and Azure services.
+Advanced knowledge of Microsoft 365 and Azure services across identity, security, device management, and collaboration.

-Experience managing user devices and management platforms such as EISnet and RMCC4.
+Experience managing user devices and platforms such as EISnet and RM CC4.

-Familiarity with school MIS solutions (SIMS, Arbor, Bromcom).
+Familiarity with school MIS systems (SIMS, Arbor, Bromcom).

 Excellent communication and stakeholder engagement.